Lifted Model Checking for Relational MDPs

 \end{example}

-When a RMDP has an infinitely large domain, it has an infinitely large state space.
-Moreover, a state may have infinitely many available actions.
-For example, we can move a clear block to one of the (infinitely many) other clear blocks.
-Therefore, the branching behavior of a RMDP and its underlying MDP can be unbounded for an infinite domain, making the model checking problem undecidable.
-Later, Section \ref{sec:theoretic results} will prove the model checking problem is decidable for a class of infinite RMDPs that have \textit{bounded} branching behavior (see Section \ref{sec: abstract MDPs}).
+In general, for an RMDP that has an infinite domain, the underlying ground MDP has an infinitely large state space and action space.
+Hence, it is infeasible to explicitly traverse the state space.
+Moreover, such RMDPs have an unbounded branching behavior such that a state has infinitely many available actions, leading to infinitely many other states.
+For example, one can move a clear block to any of the (infinitely many) other clear blocks.
+Therefore, the model checking problem for infinite RMDPs is generally undecidable.
+To obtain decidability, we will later identify a special class of infinite RMDPs such that the branching behavior is bounded.
+More details are in Section~\ref{sec:theoretic results}.